victorpoluceno/xwing/README.rst

 |

-Python based *asyncio* Actor Framework.

-**xwing** is a full featured actor framework inspired by Erlang's design.
+**xwing** is Actor based Python concurrency framework that uses *asyncio* and Concurrent Oriented Programming ideas, inspired by Erlang's design.

 Features
 --------

 * Simple.
-Ships with a minimal for humans actor API.
+Ships with a minimal for humans Actor API.
 * Fast.
 Message multiplexing implemented by routing connections, not data.
 * Powerful.
 Based and inspired by the battle tested Erlang's actor design.
 * High level.
 Allow developers to write applications without worrying too much about low level details.